Meet our wear it pink hero

 Our wear it pink week

-We knew we weren’t going to be in school on Friday 19 October – the day wear it pink was meant to be.
-So, we held our official wear it pink day on Thursday 18 instead.
+We knew we weren’t going to be in school for the official wear it pink day, so, we held our official wear it pink day the day before instead.
 We decided that, this year, one day wasn’t enough for us and so we filled the whole week with pink activities.

 We kicked off the week of fundraising with a stationery sale; essential items in a school for pupils and teachers alike.
 We also had a pink doughnut sale, staff and student quizzes, a raffle, and sold fancy dress items and Breast Cancer Now merchandise.
 It was a busy week!